Overview of AWS IAM Permissions

 There's a difference between resource-based permissions and resource-level permissions.
 Resource-based permissions are permissions you can attach directly to a resource, as described in this topic.
 Resource-level permissions refers to the ability to specify not just what actions users can perform, but which resources they're allowed to perform those actions on.
 Some AWS services let you specify permissions for actions, but don't let you specify the individual resources for those actions.
 Other services let you specify permissions for a combination of actions and individual resources.

-Resource-based permissions are supported only by Amazon S3, Amazon Glacier, Amazon SNS, Amazon SQS, and AWS Key Management Service.
+Resource-based permissions are supported only by some AWS services.
 For a list of which services support resource-level permissions, see AWS Services That Work with IAM.

 Amazon S3 supports policies both for IAM users and for resources (referred to in Amazon S3 as bucket policies).
 In addition, Amazon S3 supports a permission mechanism known as an ACL that's independent of IAM policies and permissions.
 You can use IAM policies in combination with Amazon S3 ACLs.
 For more information, see Access Control in the Amazon Simple Storage Service Developer Guide.